a2800276/javautils/json/README.md

 #json.java

 Meant to be a simple JSON parsing (and producing) library for Java.
-It's intended use case is dealing with JSON in the context of `nio` i.e. non-blocking IO where bits and pieces of a payload may arrive and need to be processed. json.java contains a statemachine based parser implementation that allows for this.
+It'string intended use case is dealing with JSON in the context of `nio` i.e. non-blocking IO where bits and pieces of a payload may arrive and need to be processed. json.java contains a statemachine based parser implementation that allows for this.
 Example:

 	JSON   json = new JSON();
 	char [] arr = …